The-Politico/politico-interactive-templates/docs/templates.md

 If you want to inspect the files produced by that test you can run `pit test --no-cleanup`.
 This will build the files in a directory named `.tmp.pit` in your template directory.
 You can then open it and make sure everything rendered correctly.

+Finally, if you want to be able to test your template with a set of dummy user-input data you can create a JSON file in your directory and then pass the path to this file as the first argument.
+For example, you can call it `test-data.json` and then run `pit test test-data.json`.
+Remember, you probably don't want this dummy data to be in the final template, so add it to your `ignore` files in your `.pitrc`.

 ## Example Template
 For example, consider a codebase that looks like this: